DSpace/RestContract/scripts/metadata-import.md

 ## Conclusion/QuickGuide:

-The Metadata-Import script is a useful tool for importing metadata after batch editing in DSpace.
+The metadata-import script is a useful tool for importing metadata after batch editing in DSpace.
 When running the script, be sure to use caution when running in silent mode, and always validate CSV files before importing metadata into DSpace.
 With this guide, you should now be able to use the script effectively by specifying any relevant parameters.